nylander/fasta-tab/README.md

     # From fasta to tsv
     $ fasta2tsv infile.fas

-    # From tsv tp fasta
+    # From tsv to fasta
     $ tsv2fasta infile.tsv

     # From fasta to csv